fas534/dotfiles/README.md

 Volume info fix
 ---------------
-slstatus often does not show volumn info due to missing "amixer" file in /dev/directory.
+slstatus often does not show volumn info due to missing amixer file.
-Create a new file name named "modules.conf" in /etc/modules-load.d/ directory.
-Add this line in the file-
+Create a new file name named "modules.conf" in /etc/modules-load.d/ & add this line in the file-

 	snd-pcm-oss

 Then reboot.